Eadon Green Black Cuillin

 The Eadon Green Black Cuillin is a British concept car built by Eadon Green and introduced at the 2017 Geneva Motor Show.

 Design

 The design of the Black Cuillin is inspired by that of the 1937 Alfa Romeo 8C 2900 and was designed with CAD.

 Specifications

 The concept Black Cuillin features a full carbon fibre body but Eadon Green founder Felix Eaton says a production model would use an aluminum body.
-It is powered by a modern V12 engine that reportedly comes from a "high-end European manufacturer.", the identity of which has not been revealed.
+It is powered by a modern V12 engine that reportedly comes from a "high-end European manufacturer", the identity of which has not been revealed, though some sources speculate the engine may be a BMW N73B60.